 - It is quite an easy plant to grow, even if it grows best in cool to mild temperatures and sun to partial shade, and in moist to damp soil.
 Be aware that prunella is prone to vigorous spreading. - You may plant or sow it in spring.
 Amend the soil with organic matter and burry it 4 to 6 inches deep and space it 6 to 9 inches apart.
 Seed should be slightly covered with soil.
 Mature plants reach about 1 to 2 feet high, at which time they will fall over and attach new roots to the ground.
-To prevent reseeding, trim back prunella plants after blooming has ceased. - Regular deadheading maintains the plant's overall appearance and encourages additional blooming. - Once the growing season is complete, prune the plant back to ground level. - To harvest prunella for medicinal use, cut the flowering tops and dry them upside down in small bunches.
+To prevent reseeding, trim back prunella plants after blooming has ceased. - To harvest prunella for medicinal use, cut the flowering tops and dry them upside down in small bunches.
 Store in a cool, dry and dark location.

 - Ways of use: both internally and externally to treat a number of health complaints and wounds, especially cold sores and ulcers.
 Taken as a tea, it treats fevers, diarrhea, sore mouth, internal bleeding.
-The whole plant is antibacterial, antiseptic, antispasmodic, astringent, diuretic, tonic. - Edible parts: leaves, raw or cooked. - Use leaves in salads, soups, stews... - Make herbal tinctures, infusion and ointments. - You can obtain an olive-green dye from the flowers and stems.
+The whole plant is antibacterial, antiseptic, antispasmodic, astringent, diuretic, tonic. - Make herbal tinctures, infusion and ointments. - You can obtain an olive-green dye from the flowers and stems.

-$Brazilian\ Spinach\ {\scriptstyle \underline{\text{http://greenharvest.com.au/Plants/Information/BrazilianSpinach.html}}$
+Brazilian Spinach http://greenharvest.com.au/Plants/Information/BrazilianSpinach.html

 - This tropical plant benefits from enriched soil.
 It will tolerate sunny positions but thrives in 50% or more shade.
 Once planted, it is quite tolerant to dry and hot conditions.
 It grows easily from cuttings.
 You should propagate it during the wet season. - If not trimmed off regularly, it will flower especially in very hot and dry conditions.
 Harvesting the plant will encourage new leaf growth to shoot. - If it grows as a perennial, you may cut back to ground level each year. - Propagation may be carried out by cuttings place direct into the ground.
-The ground should be and the plant should be protected from sunlight for the first 2 weeks with a shade-cloth.
+The ground should be kept moist and the plant should be protected from sunlight for the first 2 weeks with a shade-cloth.